JardaniWorld/alx-low_level_programming/0x0B-malloc_free/README.md

-This code returns a pointer to a 2D array
+This code frees the memory space of a 2D grid array